IBM/container-service-getting-started-wt/README.md

-# IBM Containers Service Demonstration
+# IBM Bluemix Container Service Demonstration

-This tutorial and demonstration is meant to showcase common usecases of the IBM Container Service
+This tutorial and demonstration is meant to showcase common usecases of the IBM Bluemix Container Service

 # Initial Setup

-Preconditions:  This doc expects a bluemix account.
-Running from the cli expects that you will have the clis installed as well, as per https://console.ng.bluemix.net/docs/containers/cs_cli_install.html .
+Preconditions:  This doc expects a IBM Bluemix account.
+Running from the cli expects that you will have the clis installed as well, as per https://console.ng.bluemix.net/docs/containers/cs_cli_install.html.

-This walkthough is a presentation for using Docker containers on Kubernetes in the IBM Containers Service.
+This walkthough is a presentation for using Docker containers on Kubernetes in the IBM Bluemix Containers Service.

 If you haven't already, provision a cluster (this can take a few minutes, so let it start first).
 To get the list of data centers, use `bx cs datacenters` - then create your cluster with `bx cs cluster-create --name=<name-of-cluster> --datacenter=<datacenter>`